Boris Johnsons mounting trouble is treasure for satirists - ExBulletin

 Even so, not all publicity is good news for politicians.

-Much of the humor around “partygate” has an undercurrent of anger.
-One of Rowson’s recent cartoons depicted Queen Elizabeth II wearing a gas mask to protect herself from the rotten smell of Johnson and his Conservative government floundering in a swamp behind her.
-It was inspired by photographs of the monarch sitting alone wearing a black face mask at her husband Prince Philip’s funeral in April 2021, the day after one of the party’s held by Johnson’s staff.
+Much of the humor around partygate has an undercurrent of anger.
+One of Rowsons recent cartoons depicted Queen Elizabeth II wearing a gas mask to protect herself from the rotten smell of Johnson and his Conservative government floundering in a swamp behind her.
+It was inspired by photographs of the monarch sitting alone wearing a black face mask at her husband Prince Philips funeral in April 2021, the day after one of the parties held by Johnsons staff.

 Sources